-Without fast action, HFC forcing will increase as much as thirty-fold by 2050, from a forcing of 0.012 W/m^2 to as much as $0.40 \text{ W/m}^{2.9}$ Continued growth in HFCs will add up to 0.1° C of global average temperature rise by midcentury, which will increase up to five-fold to 0.5° C by 2100.10 HFCs and other fluorinated greenhouse gases, which include sulfurhexafluoride (SF6) and perfluorocarbons (PFCs), are the fastest growing climate pollutants in many countries, including the U.S., E.U., Australia, China, and India.11
+Without fast action, HFC forcing will increase as much as thirty-fold by 2050, from a forcing of $0.012 \text{ W/m}^2$ to as much as 0.40 W/m.
+Continued growth in HFCs will add up to 0.1°C of global average temperature rise by midcentury, which will increase up to five-fold to 0.5°C by 2100.

-If left unchecked, by 2050, annual HFC emissions could be equivalent to 12% of annual CO2 emissions under a business-as-usual (BAU) scenario, and up to 71% of annual CO2 emissions under the IPCC strongest mitigation scenario.12 Without fast action, by 2050, uncontrolled growth in HFCs would cancel much of the climate benefit achievable under an aggressive CO2 450 ppm mitigation scenario.
-(In Figure 2, compare radiative forcing reduced from CO2 mitigation to radiative forcing increased from HFC growth.)
+If left unchecked, by 2050, annual HFC emissions could be equivalent to 12% of annual CO2 emissions under a business-as-usual (BAU) scenario, and up to 71% of annual CO2 emissions under the IPCC's strongest mitigation scenario.
+Such uncontrolled growth in HFCs would cancel much of the climate benefit achievable under an aggressive CO2 450 ppm mitigation scenario.
+(In Figure 3, compare radiative forcing reduced from CO2 mitigation to radiative forcing increased from HFC growth.).